Billionaire Jim Mellon Predicts Plant-based Faux Meat And Faux Dairy Is The Future

 Mellon says it’s time to invest in alternatives to animal meat, he personally believes that cultured meat (also known as cell-based, or lab-grown meat) will be priced equal or even may be less than the true and conventional animal meat in the next five years.
 Mellon estimates that dairy farming will disappear because of the growing demand for plant-based solutions by consumers.

-While Singapore is currently the only country where can be bought from restaurants and deliveries, in the United States, aquaculture startup Wildtype announced recently that they are planning to open a first-of-its-kind cell-based in the San Francisco bay area.
+While Singapore is currently the only country where cultured meat can be bought from restaurants and deliveries, in the United States, aquaculture startup Wildtype announced recently that they are planning to open a first-of-its-kind cell-based sushi restaurant in the San Francisco bay area.
 Currently, the US Food and Drug Administration is organizing a pre-market consultation process to regulate and approve the sales of lab-grown fish and other animals.

 Share with friends: